openbmc/bmcweb/DEVELOPING.md

    implement a concrete interface.

 11. ### phosphor webui
-   The webserver should be capable of hosting phosphor-webui, and impelmenting the required flows to host the application.
+   The webserver should be capable of hosting phosphor-webui, and implementing the required flows to host the application.
 In general, all access methods should be available to the webui.